ans-group/docs.ukfast.co.uk/source/webcel/ssl.md

 ## SSL Offloading

-When using SSL offloading, we decrypt and remove the SSL element of the request when it passes through the WebCel.
+When using SSL offloading, we decrypt and remove the SSL element of the request when it passes through the Webcel.
 To do this, we install your SSL certificate onto the Webcelerator and then handle all traffic from therein as HTTP.

 Once the traffic is decrypted, we can inspect the request to determine whether it should be served from cache or piped to the backend server.